tomcatling/jupyterhub-aws-spawner/README.md

 }
 ```

-If want to use an external db you can create a `db_creds.json`.
-Every MySqlAlchemy supported DB should work but Postgres is recommended by Jupyterhub and this way you can use one DB for Jupyterhub and Spawner meta information.
+If you want to use an external db you can create a `db_creds.json`.
+Every MySqlAlchemy supported DB should work but Postgres is recommended by Jupyterhub and this way you can use one DB for Jupyterhub and spawner meta information.
 Otherwise sqlite can be used.
 ```json
 {
   "database" : "dbname",